Ajaykumar-077/Ajaykumar-077/README.md

 - 👋 Hi, I’m @Ajaykumar-077
 - 👀 I’m interested in coding,programming
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me email:ajaykumar07@gmail.com

 <!---